Illation/ETEngine/README.md

 ## Acknowledgments

-Currently used libraries: SDL2, catch, FreeImage, Bullet Physics, GLAD and Assimp Also a bunch of (modified) code from Eric Brunetons [atmospheric scattering implementation](https://github.com/ebruneton/precomputed_atmospheric_scattering).
+Currently used libraries: SDL2, catch, FreeImage, Bullet Physics, OpenAL-soft, GLAD and Assimp.

+Also a bunch of (modified) code from Eric Brunetons [atmospheric scattering implementation](https://github.com/ebruneton/precomputed_atmospheric_scattering).

 for library licenses see Library Licenses.md